UCLouvain-CBIO/BSS2020/index.md

 motivation statement in case you would like to qualify for a scholarship.
 These information will be used by the organising committee to select participants in case of over-subscription.
+Registrations will remain open until 23 March midnight.
 Registrants will then be notified by the 1 April 2020 whether they were selected and will be invited to proceed with payment by 15 April, upon which final registration will be confirmed.

 Note that after payment, no refunds will be offered in case of cancellation.